exevil/rss-buddy/README.md

     ```

     *   This script reads parameters from environment variables (falling back from command-line args if provided).
 See script for details.
+    *   Without `--pages`, it likely only runs the feed processing step.
     *   `--pages`: Runs the main processing script and then triggers HTML generation (to `docs/`).

 ## Output Format